mezidia/hotel-booking/README.md

 - People, who are searching for a bed, a room or a flat to stay for some period of time;
 - Hotels, which are looking for customers.

+## Availability
+Hotel Booking DB is available for everyone, who will install our module and connect it to their own project.
+It has no UI yet, but connection to the server is available with the use of English and letters from us coming to your email can be different, depending on the language you choose (English, Russian, Ukrainian).
+We provide "help" command, which helps user to understand functionality of DB.

 ## Team